 How to do Advasana

-The below cues added by yoga teachers show multiple ways to do Advasana depending on the focus of your yoga sequence and the ability of your students.
+The below cues and yoga sequences added by yoga teachers show multiple ways to do Advasana depending on the focus of your yoga sequence and the ability of your students.

 To view the complete steps and corresponding yoga sequence, please consider signing-up to Tummee.com yoga sequence builder that is trusted by yoga teachers worldwide to plan their yoga classes.
 Learn more.

 Exhale, release your forehead to the mat.
 Take a deep breath in and a big sigh out.
 Sway your hips side to side. ...

 bring your forehead to touch on the mat.
 Sway your hips from side to side. ...

 Serenity comes when I surrender. ...

 warrior pose, what are our strengths, how are we a warrior in our daily life ...

 A. After releasing from the pose Viparita Karani , relax the spine by stretching the entire body on your back B. Move and turn to one side and roll... ...

 Rest here for a few breathes. ...